LPG Cylinder price alert! Cooking gas gets more expensive from today

 The government last year had asked state-run oil firms to raise prices every month to eliminate all the subsidies by March 2018.
 Since the implementation of the policy of monthly increase, subsidised LPG rates have gone up by Rs 76.51 per cylinder.
 A 14.2-kg LPG cylinder was priced at Rs 419.18 in June 2016.

-Every household is entitled to 12 cylinders of 14.2-kg each at subsidised rates in a year.
+Every household is entitled to 12 cylinders of 14.2kg each at subsidised rates in a year.
 Any requirement beyond that is to be purchased at market price.